nadimnesar/e-commerce-platform-spring-boot-backend/README.md

 - `POST /api/auth/login`
   - Login and get new JWT token
 ### Products
-- `GET /api/products/all`
-  - Get All Products
 - `GET /api/products/all?pageNo={}&limit={}`
-  - Get All Products with Pagination
+  - Get all products with pagination.
-- `GET /api/products/category/{categoryName}`
-  - Get Product By Category Namedar
 - `GET /api/products/category/{categoryName}?pageNo={}&limit={}`
-  - Get Product By Category Name with Pagination
+  - Get all products by category name with pagination.
 - `GET /api/products/{productId}`
-  - Get Product By ID
+  - Get product by id.
 ### Seller
 - `POST /api/seller/addProduct`
   - Add a new product, can access by only seller.